 Collaborations and Bio

 Providing blind archaeologists with the finest quality flashlights and orchestrating adventurous scavenger hunts in delightfully unsettling locations since 1998.

 Recent events: Las Palabras de Muerte (Barcelona) // Beach Blanket Bingo (Detroit) // Phantom of the Opera (Catskills) (graphics & video by Bryan Papciak)

 I've been a photographer, event organizer and curator since the late 1990s and a writer all my life.
 Born and raised in Germany, I studied philosophy at UCLA before moving to New York, where I was increasingly drawn to the narratives offered by abandoned and subterranean urban spaces.
 In 1998 I started Dark Passage in Brooklyn in close collaboration with the Madagascar Institute and our events have been ongoing.
-The mission of Dark Passage has been to organize elaborate performance-based scavenger hunts and parlor games in forgotten spaces and inspire people to playfully create stories and relationships that place ruins in a fun and meaningful context.
+The mission of Dark Passage has been to stage evocative, performance-based scavenger hunts and parlor games in forgotten spaces and inspire people to playfully create stories and relationships that place ruins in a fun and meaningful context.
 We've also been documenting all kinds of architectural transformations after abandonment and exploring ways to turn our discoveries and ruminations into books, films and further art installations.

-I founded Ars Subterranea: The Society for Creative Preservation in 2002 with New York's first exhibition on underground art in an actual underground location, the Atlantic Avenue Tunnel; the same year the German version of New York Underground was published in Berlin.
-I contributed to American Ruins, Place in History and co-founded Furnace Press while continuing collaborations with Bryan Papciak, Tom Kirsch, Suzy Poling and other artists.
-These past and present projects have mainly revolved around the temporality, personalities and narratives emerging from decomposition.
+I founded Ars Subterranea: The Society for Creative Preservation in 2002 with New York's first exhibition on underground art in an actual underground location, the Atlantic Avenue Tunnel; the same year the German version of my book New York Underground was published in Berlin.
+I contributed to American Ruins, Place in History and co-founded Furnace Press while continuing collaborations with Tom Kirsch, Bryan Papciak, Suzy Poling and other artists.
+These past and present projects have mainly revolved around the temporality, aesthetics, personalities and narratives emerging from decomposition.

 Fellow of the New York Foundation for the Arts and